QuentinRa/blog.quentinra.dev/programming-languages/web/_general/index.md

 🌍 **Back-end** 🌍

-The servers, the databases, and basically everything else.
+The servers, the databases, and everything else.

 * PHP, Django, Symfony, Laravel...
 * SQL, NoSQL